 4) Press the MEAS key once to activate measure menu items.
 Press the MEAS key multiple times to move right and the ESC key multiple times to move left, until the either the DELAY (START) or RANGE (DEPTH) cell is highlighted.
-Alternatively, use the UP and DOWN arrow keys on the left button wheel.

-- 1) Press the ENTER key to display the digits edit box. - 2) Press the UP and DOWN arrow keys to scroll the highlighted value. - 3) Press the UP and DOWN arrow keys on the left button wheel to scroll the digit locations. - 4) Repeat steps 2 & 3 until the DELAY (START) or RANGE (DEPTH) value is correctly displayed. - 5) Press the OK key to set the DELAY (START) and WIDTH (DEPTH) value and return to the measure screen, or ESC to cancel entering the DELAY (START) or WIDTH (DEPTH) value. - 6) Finally, press the MEAS key to return to the measurement screen and begin taking readings.
+- 1) Press the ENTER key to display the digits edit box. - 2) Press the UP and DOWN arrow keys to scroll the highlighted value. - 3) Press the LEFT and RIGHT arrow keys to scroll the digit locations. - 4) Repeat steps 3 & 4 until the DELAY (START) or RANGE (DEPTH) value is correctly displayed. - 5) Press the OK key to set the DELAY (START) and WIDTH (DEPTH) value and return to the measure screen, or ESC to cancel entering the DELAY (START) or WIDTH (DEPTH) value. - 6) Finally, press the MEAS key to return to the measurement screen and begin taking readings.